GabiDragh/GabiDragh/README.md

 Currently working with next.js and typescript -> totally hooked!

 Also trying to figure out WordPress website restructuring and updating, which is definitely not exciting and fascinating.
-LE: Had to drop it, not my gig.
+Later edit: Had to drop it, not my gig.